-- Masks – NO INDIVIDUALS WILL BE ALLOWED UPON THE PEPPERELL YOUTH SOCCER FIELD AREA WITHOUT A FACE MASK unless they are under the age of 2 or unless they have a medical exemption.
+- Masks – NO INDIVIDUALS WILL BE ALLOWED UPON THE PEPPERELL YOUTH SOCCER FIELD AREA WITHOUT A FACE MASK.
 Masks must be worn during play.
 Only masks attached around the ears shall be allowed during play.

 - Strict Time Frames – Pepperell Youth Soccer has staggered activity start times to limit the number of individuals on the fields and grounds at any time.
 We ask that Players, Referees, Coaches, Volunteers and Spectators arrive no more than 5 minutes prior to the designated session start time.

-- Equipment – A list of required equipment is available on our website: https://www.pepperellsoccer.org/equipment/.
+- Equipment – Players must bring a mask and their own hand sanitizer.
+A complete list of required equipment is available on our website: https://www.pepperellsoccer.org/equipment/.

 - Porta-Potties – Porta-Potties will be available for use at your own risk.
 These are maintained by a third-party company and we cannot guarantee the sanitation being performed.
 Anyone using a porta-potty must sanitize their hands before and after use.

-- No Unscheduled Activities – All practices, clinics, scrimmages, and games must be pre-scheduled with Pepperell Youth Soccer.
+- No Unscheduled Activities – All practices, clinics, scrimmages, and games must be pre-scheduled with Pepperell Youth Soccer and listed in TeamSnap.
 Pick-up games or practices are not allowed.